louhisuo/qnap-homelab/installing-k8s-with-kubeadm.md

 # Installing Kubernetes with Kubeadm
 Step-by-step guide to install three node (1 x Master and 2 x Workers) k8s cluster on Ubuntu 18.04 LTS based VMs.
+It is assumed that you have preparated VMs required for k8s installation and installed a container runtime.
+All commands below should be executed in all nodes, unless stated otherwise.

 Configure prerequisites for k8s and kubeadm in all VMs.
 ---